Symptoms of Pneumonia and Remedies

 1. Oxygen baths

 What good do these do?
-They are basically aimed at clearing out your lungs and reducing swelling.
+They are basically aimed at clearing out your lungs and reducing swelling – targeting the symptoms of pneumonia.
 The hot water vapor from the bath will start loosening up the phlegm on your alveoli and opening up your respiratory tracts, which will greatly alleviate the discomfort you’re feeling.

 To take an oxygen bath, just fill your bathtub with hot water.
 Add one cup (200 grams) of rock salt, plus two glasses of hydrogen peroxide (about 400 ml).
 Get in the bath and relax, breathing normally to inhale the vapor in the air.
 Stay in the bath for about 20 minutes, and repeat the process once per day.